WGLab/dragonstar2019/test_assembly/README.md

 ```

 Finally, the result sequence can be found in `lambda_wtdbg2.ctg.slf.fa`, and the polished sequence can be found in `lambda_wtdbg2.ctg.lrp.fa`.

+### evaluation of assembly results

+We next evaluate the results of the assembly.
+For both canu and wtdbg, only one contig is generated from the assembly of 100X data, unlike short-read assembly where hundreds of contigs are generated.
+The reference genome is ~48kb, so we compare the assembly with the reference genome first to evaluate completeness and accuracy.

 To do other tutorial, you need to run `conda deactivate` to go back to the base environment.